x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 - **\* Alias**: This is the portion of the email address that appears to the left of the at (@) symbol.
 If you change the alias, the primary SMTP address for the group will also be changed, and contain the new alias.
 Also, the email address with the previous alias will be kept as a proxy address for the group.

 - **Description**: Use this box to describe the group so people know what the purpose of the group is.
-This description appears in the address book and in the Details pane in the EAC.
+This description appears in the address book and in the Details pane in the Classic EAC.

 - **Hide this group from address lists**: Select this check box if you don't want users to see this group in the address book.
 To send email to this group, a sender has to type the group's alias or email address on the To: or Cc: lines.